-Lot’s of people are asking me the question: ‘Are Patterdales aggressive?
+Lot’s of people are asking me the question: are patterdales aggressive?
 The answer to this question is really the same answer for any dog and not just Patterdale terriers.
 They can be aggressive, yes.
 But it depends on several influencing factors such as their genes, upbringing, experience and training (or lack of it).
+As a general rule, Patterdale terriers need a lot of exercise and need to know their place in the house!

 Patterdale terriers are fiesty and energetic dogs for sure.
-Their temperament is quite similar to that of a Jack Russel.
+Their temperament is quite similar to that of a Jack Russell.
 They have a great deal of energy and need a lot of attention and walks.
 If they don’t get enough intellectual stimulation and exercise then their behaviour can become destructive or aggressive.
+The patterdale terrier bite force is approximately 200 PSI (pounds per square inch) and some of them without the right training and exercise that they need can become quite snappy.
+You can read more about the Patterdale terrier dog breed here.

 Patterdale Aggression to Small Animals